 Maybe your web servers can handle website traffic most of the time, but what if many people want to visit your site at the same time?
 A publicity boost after your company is mentioned in the media or a large marketing campaign can lead to a sharp increase in website visitors.

 To be prepared for traffic spikes, it is a good idea to regularly run for your web servers.
-A good tool is Load Impact, which allows up to 5 free stress tests for your website.
+A good tool is K6, which allows up to 5 free stress tests for your website.

 10. Website Quality

 In addition to monitoring all the technical performance indicators, you should keep an eye on your website quality.
 The website quality audit should be done manually on a regular basis.

 Valuable content that helps your visitors, and a great user experience, are the basis for a successful website.
 Also google is placing more and more importance on usability and content.
 Ensure that you provide high-quality content as well as a good usability and make your visitors AND Google happy!

 Here are some questions which you could consider for your “quality audit”: